goorkamateusz/OpenSongController/README.eng.md

 - IP address you can check in command window, by command `ipconfig` (Windows) or `ifconfig` (Linux);

-## Configuratio
+## Configuration
-It's worth to configure a default IP address of computer.
+It's worth to configure a default IP address of your computer.
-To do that you have to change declaration of variable `IP_COMP` on the begining of `js/main.js` file.
+To do that you have to change declaration of variable `IP_COMP` on the beginning of `js/main.js` file (if you use your own instance of OpenSong)

     var IP_COMP = '192.168.1.104:8082'

 ## Content
-- `index.html` - Polish version of app
+- `index.html` - Polish version of the app;
-- `index.eng.html` - English version of app
+- `index.eng.html` - English version of the app;

 ____
 ## Specification
-> Web app in JS, HTML, CSS
+- Web app in JS, HTML, CSS
-- App use a **API** of Open Song;
+- API of Open Song software;
-- App use a jQuery library;
+- jQuery library;
 - Tests in browsers:
     - No found errors:
         - android: chrome, firefox